seapagan/lsplus/README.md

 - `-D` / `--sort-dirs` - Sort directories first
 - `-no-icons` - don't show file or folder icons

-Many of the remaining options are planned to be implemented in the future.
+You can combine the short options together, e.g. `-laph` will show a long format listing with hidden files, append a '/' to directories, and show human-readable file sizes.

+Use the `--help` option to see the full list of options.

-The long-format listing is colorized by default and cannot be disabled, but there will be an option to disable colors in the future.
+The long-format listing is currently colorized by default and cannot be disabled.
+This will be made configurable in the future along with adding more of the original `ls` options.

 Icons are added to folders, files, and links.
 There is only a limited set of mappings implemented at the moment, but more will be added in the future.
 Add